-- ▲ Day-to-day monitoring and oversight of the operations of the Group portfolio of investments - Appointment of directors to each project company board - ▲ Monitoring of service providers to project investment - ▲ Facilitation of early resolution of operational issues as they arise, including performance and disputes - ▲ Management of project-level financing including implementation and project-level debt covenants - Management of power sales strategy including power purchase agreements - ▲ Assisting on technical and commercial due diligence of projects being evaluated for acquisition by the - ▲ Seeking of cost savings through contract variations and extensions - Project level ESG co-ordination including community relations and compliance with regulations affecting project companies the Investment Committee of the Investment Manager which, for investments within the Manager's delegated authority (with agreed limits set by the Board), gives the final approval before an investment may proceed.
+When seeking to acquire an investment, the proposition is subject to a two-stage process: it is considered and recommended by the Advisory Committee which includes representatives of both the Investment Manager and the Operations Manager.
+It is then fully assessed by the Investment Committee of the Investment Manager which, for investments within the Manager's delegated authority (with agreed limits set by the Board), gives the final approval before an investment may proceed.
 These committees may meet on a number of occasions before an investment is acquired for the Group.
 Commercial and technical due diligence is undertaken by the Investment Manager with support from the Operations Manager on aspects such as energy yield assessment, off-take contract arrangements, maintenance and other operational costs.
 Third party legal and technical due diligence is commissioned as appropriate to support the acquisition.